blues/app-accelerators/03-better-mouse-trap/README.md

 ### Modifying the Mousetrap

-I used a LoRa-based [Blues Wireless Sparrow Development Kit] which has a passive infrared (PIR) motion sensor on each sensor node.
+I used a LoRa-based [Blues Sparrow Development Kit] which has a passive infrared (PIR) motion sensor on each sensor node.
 To allow the PIR sensor to see into the trap, I cut a 1/2” hole in the lid of the Victor M333 Mousetrap.
 To locate the circuit board securely, I cut four 1/8” holes to receive M3-threaded